venkatramnank/comp-bio-node2vec/readme.md

-# Computational Networks in Biology (Project)
+# Node2Vec embedding and graph analysis for computational biological networks

 Exploratory data analysis of yeast data.
 Multilevel Community detection of Bio-yeast.
+Node2Vec for human disease data with tSNE.
+Cosine similarity using Node2Vec for yeast operon network.

 ## Table of Contents